Gift Planning Services Manager’s Minute

 Oct 24 Bequest Administration and a Little Beyond

 Nov 21 Planned Gift Calculations You Should Understand

 Dec 19 Real World Lessons from Real World Planned Gifts

 Gift Planning Council Conference is Back!

-Please save the date for the return of the Gift Planning Council Conference next November.
+Please save the date for the return of the Gift Planning Council Conference in November.
 The dates are November 14th and 15th and the conference will once again be held at the Church Office Building in downtown Salt Lake City.
+Invitations will be sent out in September.
 Please plan to join us for an uplifting and educational time together!

 If you have friends or colleagues that would benefit from receiving this newsletter or other Gift Planning Council correspondence, please contact David Smith at davidj_smith@ChurchofJesusChrist.org or 801-356-5251.